saltict/availproject.github.io/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

-Thanks goes to these wonderful contributors:
+Thanks to these wonderful contributors:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->